warmcat/libwebsockets/README.lwsws.md

 lwsws uses JSON config files, they're pure JSON but # may be used to turn the rest of the line into a comment.

+There's also a single substitution, if a string contains "_lws_ddir_", then that is replaced with the LWS install data directory path, eg, "/usr/share" or whatever was set when LWS was built + installed.
+That lets you refer to installed paths without having to change the config if your install path was different.

 There is a single file intended for global settings

 /etc/lwsws/conf